jpljayaprakash/JP-42/README.md

 # Rush 01

-skyscrapper solver: Given a map of 4x4, place boxes of height 1 to 4 on each available square in a way that every row and column sees the correct number of boxes from each the possible points of view (left/right for rows, up/down for columns)
+Skyscrapper sudoku: Given a map of 4x4, place boxes of height 1 to 4 on each available square in a way that every row and column sees the correct number of boxes from each the possible points of view (left/right for rows, up/down for columns)

 # Rush 02

+Number to string coverter upto undecillion.
 In this project, we need to create a program that takes a number as argument and converts it to its written letters value.
 Files to turn in : Makefile and all the necessary files Allowed functions : write, malloc, free, open, read, close